Allied Warships

 6 Oct 1944

 USS Besugo (Cdr.
 T.L.
 Wogan, USN) damaged a Japanese patrol vessel with gunfire in the North Pacific.
 The action had to be broken off when both 20mm guns jammed.
 Besugo was lightly damaged by return fire from the Japanese.
-Also two of her crew were injured by the emeny machine gun fire.
+Also two of her crew were injured by the enemy machine gun fire.

 Before engaging the enemy with gunfire three torpedoes were fired but these either missed or ran under.